Partners in Comms

 Required Reading

-Books for school communication teams and superintendents to read together.
+Books for school communication teams and superintendents to read together

-Social Media for Schools
+Social Media for Schools: Tips and Trends

 Top predictions and strategies from six comms professionals